SVIn2: An Underwater SLAM System using Sonar, Visual, Inertial, and Depth Sensor: EXPERIMENTAL RESULTS

 \subsection{Underwater datasets}

 Our proposed state estimation system -- SVIn2 -- is targeted for the underwater environment, where sonar and depth can be fused together with the visual\hyp inertial data.
+The stereo cameras are configured to capture frames at $15$ \si{fps}, IMU at $100$ \si{Hz}, Sonar at $100$ \si{Hz}, and Depth sensor at $1$ \si{Hz}.
 Here, we show results from four different datasets in three different underwater environments.
 First, a sunken bus in Fantasy Lake (NC), where data was collected by a diver with a custom\hyp made underwater sensor suite \cite{RahmanOceans2018}.
-The diver started from outside the bus, performed a loop around and entered in it from the back door, exited across and finished at the front-top of the bus. \invis{, and exited from the stairs in the back of the bus.} The images are affected by haze and low visibility.
+The diver started from outside the bus, performed a loop around and entered in it from the back door, exited across and finished at the front-top of the bus.
+The images are affected by haze and low visibility.
 Second and third, data from an underwater cavern in Ginnie Springs (FL) is collected again by a diver with the same sensor suite as for the sunken bus.
 The diver performed several loops, around one spot in the second dataset -- Cavern1 -- and two spots in the third dataset -- Cavern2 -- inside the cavern.
 The environment is affected by complete absence of natural light.
 Fourth, an AUV -- Aqua2 robot -- collected data over a fake underwater cemetery in Lake Jocassee (SC) and performed several loops around the tombstones in a square pattern.
 The visibility, as well as brightness and contrast, was very low.
 In the underwater datasets, it is a challenge to get any ground truth, because it is a GPS-denied unstructured environment.
 As such, the evaluation is qualitative, with a rough estimate on the size of the environment measured beforehand by the divers collecting the data.

 Figs. \ref{fig:EnvBus}-\ref{fig:Env} show the trajectories from SVIn2, OKVIS, and VINS-Mono in the datasets just described.
 MSCKF was able to keep track only for some small segments in all the datasets, hence excluded from the plots.
 For a fair comparison, when the trajectories were compared against each other, sonar and depth were disabled in SVIn2.
 All trajectories are plotted keeping the original scale produced by each package.